 Chronic Small Vessel Disease on Head CT

 Chronic small vessel disease or chronic microvascular ischemic changes is a very common finding on head CT as we age.
 Some radiologists refer to this as age related white matter changes.
-This appears as darker then normal brain patchy or confluent areas in the white matter of the brain, often around the ventricles and in the brain hemispheres.
+This appears as darker than normal brain patchy or confluent areas in the white matter of the brain, often around the ventricles and in the brain hemispheres.
 Often patients also have other age related changes like atrophy.

 This is a chronic incidental finding found commonly on imaging in elderly patients.
 This represents damage to the small vessels in the brain.
 Commonly this is seen with high blood pressure, smoking and diabetes.
 Sometimes patients can have cognitive and emotional problems.
 Over time, patients can develop vascular dementia.